gravitational/gravity/docs/9.x/config.md

     # Enables Kubernetes high availability mode.
 When HA mode is enabled, Kubernetes
     # control plane components run on all master nodes.
     highAvailability: true
+    # The flannel backend is automatically selected based on the cloud provider,
+    # but the selected backend can be overridden if specified in the cluster configuration.
+    # Supports values "vxlan", "aws-vpc", and "gce".
+    flannelBackend: "vxlan"
     # A set of key=value pairs that describe feature gates for alpha/experimental features
     featureGates:
       AllAlpha: true